-NOTE: If you do not see your modem listed in the preceding screen, the installation was unsuccessful.
-Please refer to the "Troubleshooting and Online Help Resources" section (page 81) for possible solutions to your installation problem.
+NOTE: If you do not see your modem listed in the preceding screen, the Plug and Play installation was unsuccessful.
+Please refer to the "Manual Modem Installation" section on page 49.

 6. Next, click the Diagnostics tab at the top of the "Modems Properties" screen.
 Write down the COM setting for your modem.
-(Note: Your screen may show a different setting than that shown in the following screen.)
-You will need to know this setting when you install RapidComm later.
+(NOTE: Your screen may show a different setting than that shown in the following screen.)
+You will need to know this setting when you install RapidComm.